Semaine sanglante: Wednesday, 24 May

-Early in the morning on the 24th, the Commune leaders abandoned their headquarters at the Hotel de Ville and moved to the city hall of the 11th arrondissement.
-They set fire to the Hotel, gutting the structure and destroying city archives and property records stored inside.
+Early in the morning on the 24th, the Commune leaders abandoned their headquarters at the Hôtel de Ville and moved to the city hall of the 11th arrondissement.
+They set fire to the hôtel, gutting the structure and destroying city archives and property records stored inside.
 This left the Commune without a central command post.

-National Guard soldiers were building a bonfire at Notre Dame de Paris to burn the cathedral, following the example of the Tuileries Palace and other government buildings.
+National Guard soldiers began preparing a bonfire inside Notre-Dame de Paris to burn the cathedral, following the example of the Tuileries Palace and other government buildings.
 At three in the morning, an official arrived from the Commune headquarters.
-He pointed out that a fire in Notre-Dame would set fire to the neighbouring Hotel-Dieu Hospital, which held eight hundred patients.
+He pointed out that a fire in Notre-Dame would set fire to the neighbouring Hôtel-Dieu Hospital, which held eight hundred patients.
 The fire was put out and the cathedral was evacuated, and spared from bombardment through the rest of the Commune.

 The Commune Central Committee issued a peace offer for delivery to the Versailles military headquarters.
 They proposed the dissolution of both the Commune and the National Assembly, the withdrawal of the army from Paris, the election of new governments in the large cities, and a general amnesty.
 This was posted on the walls of Paris still controlled by the Commune.
 The army headquarters ignored the peace offer and continued to move through Paris.